Anti-pluricanonical systems on Fano varieties: Introduction

 \section{\bf Introduction}

 We work over an algebraically closed field of characteristic zero.
-Given a smooth projective variety $W$, the minimal model program predicts that $W$ is birational to a projective variety $Y$ with canonical singularities such that either $K_Y$ is ample, or $Y$ admits a fibration whose general fibres $X$ are Calabi-Yau varieties or Fano varieties.
+Given a smooth projective variety $W$, the minimal model program predicts that $W$ is birational to a projective variety $Y$ with canonical singularities such that either $K_Y$ is ample, or $Y$ admits a fibration whose general fibres $X$ are Calabi-Yau varieties or Fano varieties (here we consider Calabi-Yau varieties in a weak sense, that is, by requiring $K_X\equiv 0$ without the vanishing $h^i(X,\mathcal{O}_X)=0$ for $0<i<\dim X$ which is assumed in some other contexts).
 In other words, one may say that, birationally, every variety is in some sense constructed from varieties $X$ with good singularities such that either $K_X$ is ample or numerically trivial or anti-ample.
 So it is quite natural to study such special varieties with the hope of obtaining some sort of classification theory.
-They are also very interesting in moduli theory, arithmetic geometry, and mathematical physics.
+They are also very interesting in moduli theory, differential geometry, arithmetic geometry, and mathematical physics.

 When $X$ is one-dimensional the linear system $|K_X|$ determines its geometry to a large extent.
 However, in higher dimension, one needs to study $|mK_X|$ or $|-mK_X|$ for all $m\in \N$ (depending on the type of $X$) in order to investigate the geometry of $X$.
 If $K_X$ is ample, then there is $m$ depending only on the dimension such that $|mK_{X}|$ defines a birational embedding into some projective space, by Hacon-M$^{\rm c}$Kernan [\ref{HM-bir-bnd}] and Takayama [\ref{Takayama}].
 If $K_X$ is numerically trivial, there is $m$ such that $|mK_X|$ is non-empty but it is not clear whether we can choose $m$ depending only on the dimension.
 When $K_X$ is anti-ample, that is when $X$ is Fano, in this paper we study boundedness and singularity properties of the linear systems $|-mK_X|$ in a quite general setting in conjunction with Shokurov's theory of complements.\\